 Public Health Exposures

 Through the duration of the program, students in the Chronic Disease Prevention and Control Concentration, will be required to complete a three credit hour Public Health Exposure (PHE) Course in different public health domains to provide opportunities to become acquainted with different public health agencies and their role in understanding behavioral health and health promotion.
 20 hours in the field equals one credit hour (60 hours in total is required).
-These hours can be completed during any semester of the program.
+These credit hours can be completed during any semester of the program.
 It is advised to wait to enroll in the PHE course until the second semester of the program at the earliest.
 These field experiences serve as a bridge between student academic preparation and their future public health practice.

 - Hospital setting (i.e., population health, community health promotion)